asallen91/Fix-My-Boredom/README.md

 3. Final touch ups will include cleaning up code and the overall presentation of the App

 ## Project Requirements
-The given APIs are free, so no keys will be required for this App
+The given APIs are free, except for the Google Search API.

+One will need to sign up for an account on https://rapidapi.com/ and select the Basic plan under the pricing section in the givin API link above(https://rapidapi.com/apigeek/api/google-search3/endpoints).
+Once one is done signing up, one will need to input their API key into the Seach.js file:

+    {
+      "method": "GET",
+      "headers": {
+        "x-rapidapi-host": "google-search3.p.rapidapi.com",
+        "x-rapidapi-key": "your-key"
+      }
+    })

 npm install and npm start will be need to be ran in the command line in your editor to run this App on your local machine.